MandarBapat/CSES-Solutions/Mathematics/README.md

 1. **Binary exponentiation**

      One of the most useful and key algorithms for quickly evaluating large powers of a number.
-The idea can be extended to matrices too and is useful in calculating large Fibonacci numbers without using much space as other algorithms do.
+The idea can be extended to matrices too and is useful in calculating large Fibonacci numbers without using much space

 2. **Fermat's little theorem**